aut-ce/ActuallyUnderstandingUniversityCourses/README.md

 * As some courses' materials change over the years, we can't (and won't) guarantee that our badges are (and will be) 100% accurate all the time.
 Those badges are but our estimations.
 * As we're practically unable to find all the good courses -let alone verifying their qualities and syllabuses-, issues and pull requests are deeply appreciated.
 * On the same note, some unverified courses might be removed in the future if they prove themselves to be unfitting.
-* You might need to use a VPN in order to gain access to edX courses since Iranian users are denied access due of the U.S government's sanctions.
+* You might need to use a VPN in order to gain access to edX courses since Iranian users are denied access due to the U.S government's sanctions.
 * Enlisting a course here doesn't mean that any particular professor's teaching abilities are under question.

 ### For a general list full of everything, Visit [Awesome-list](https://github.com/sindresorhus/awesome).